Ohio River Trail: Salem Road To Sutton Road

 Several segments of the trail have already been completed:

-- a 0.3-mile segment along Mehring Way from Elm Street to Main Street
+- 0.5 miles along Mehring Way from Elm Street to Broadway Street

-- a 0.6 mile segment through T.M.
+- 0.6 miles through T.M.
 Berry International Friendship Park

-The next public involvement meeting is expected to occur in October of 2014.
-After this meeting the project team will begin work on the final design and construction cost estimates.
-Final construction drawings are expected to be complete by October 2016.
-Construction is expected to begin in June of 2017.
+The project team is currently reviwing community comments in order to recommend a preferred alignment to City Council.
+Next steps will include work on the design drawings, environmental document, and construction cost estimates.
+Final construction drawings are expected to be complete by December 2017.
+Construction is expected to begin in June of 2018.